Mateoswiatek/Own_ssh_socket_project_2023/README.md

 # Project for the subject fundamentals of programming (Cpp)
-Computer Science and Intelligent Systems 1 year 2 semester.
+AGH Computer Science and Intelligent Systems 1 year 2 semester.

 ## Description
 Software providing 'not very secure' remote access to a computer.
 The project includes files for the client and the server.